pachyderm/pachyderm/doc/fundamentals/s3gateway.md

 These operations are supported by the gateway:

-* Creating buckets
+* Creating buckets: creates a repo and/or branch.
-* Deleting buckets
+* Deleting buckets: Deletings a branch and/or repo.
-* Listing buckets
+* Listing buckets: Lists all branches on all repos as s3 buckets.
-* Writing objects
+* Writing objects: Atomically overwrites a file on the HEAD of a branch.
-* Removing objects
+* Removing objects: Atomically removes a file on the HEAD of a branch.
-* Listing objects
+* Listing objects: Lists the files in the HEAD of a branch.
-* Getting objects
+* Getting objects: Gets file contents on the HEAD of a branch.

 For details on what's going on under the hood and current peculiarities, see the [s3gateway API](../reference/s3gateway_api.md).